Vishing Scam: How AVP Suite Protects You from Identity Theft

 • Extracting Information:

-Once trust and urgency are established, the scammer asks you to confirm personal details or transfer funds to a “secure” account.
-This information can then be used for identity fraud protection circumvention, credit card scams, or to sell on the dark web.
+The scammer finally manages to gain your trust and create urgency so they can ask you to confirm personal details with the scammer or transfer funds to a “secure” account.
+Information shared like this can later be used for identity theft or credit card fraud or simply sold on the dark web.

 Read More: What Is Smishing?
 How to Spot and Prevent SMS Phishing Scams